WalletScrutiny/WalletScrutinyCom/_android/com.zeux.finapp.md

 ---
 Zeux is a UK-only payment app that combines fiat and cryptocurrencies.
 It also provides banking and investment onramps.

-- See your cash, crypto and bank balances in one place<br>
+> - See your cash, crypto and bank balances in one place
-- Pay, send and receive money instantly<br>
+> - Pay, send and receive money instantly
-- Pay at any store with Apple Pay and Samsung Pay<br>
+> - Pay at any store with Apple Pay and Samsung Pay
-- Transfer money to your friends and family in just a few taps
+> - Transfer money to your friends and family in just a few taps

 We downloaded the app, and tried registering a UK number but it gave out an error: